Financial Aid Satisfactory Academic Progress (SAP)

 Allowable credits for EFL- English as a Foreign Language courses are limited, as long as they are taken as part of an eligible program and satisfactory academic requirements are met.

-Credit hours attempted and earned during summer session are included in the calculation of Satisfactory Academic Progress.
+Credit hours attempted and earned during the summer session are included in the calculation of Satisfactory Academic Progress.
 Full-time status (12 credit hours) is the same for summer sessions as it is for fall and spring semesters.

 Student Financial Aid Status